$f$-Differential Privacy Filters: Validity and Approximate Solutions: Abstract

 \section{Abstract}

-Accounting for privacy loss under fully adaptive composition---where both the choice of mechanisms and their privacy parameters may depend on the entire history of prior outputs---is a central challenge in differential privacy (DP).
-In this setting, privacy filters are stopping rules for compositions that ensure a prescribed global privacy budget is not exceeded.
-It remains unclear whether optimal trade-off-function-based notions, such as $f$-DP, admit valid privacy filters under fully adaptive interaction.
-We show that the natural approach to defining an $f$-DP filter --- composing individual trade-off curves and stopping when the prescribed $f$-DP curve is crossed --- is fundamentally invalid.
-We characterise when and why this failure occurs, and establish necessary and sufficient conditions under which the natural filter is valid.
-Furthermore, we prove a fully adaptive central limit theorem for $f$-DP and construct an approximate Gaussian DP filter for subsampled Gaussian mechanisms at small sampling rates $q<0.2$ and large sampling rates $q>0.8$, yielding tighter privacy guarantees than filters based on Rényi DP in the same setting.
+Accounting for privacy loss under fully adaptive composition---where mechanism choice and privacy parameters may depend on the history of prior outputs---is a central challenge in differential privacy (DP).
+Here, privacy filters are stopping rules ensuring a prescribed global budget is not exceeded.
+A leading candidate for optimal filter design is $f$-DP, which characterizes the full extent of adversarial hypothesis testing and recovers $(\varepsilon,\delta)$-DP through piece-wise linear trade-off functions, while enabling tight $(\varepsilon,\delta)$-DP accounting in standard compositions via tensor products.
+Yet whether such filters can be correctly defined under $f$-DP remains unclear.
+We show that the natural $f$-DP filter---tracking path-wise accumulating tensor products and stopping when the prescribed curve is crossed---is fundamentally invalid, precluding the direct use of standard efficient numerical Fast-Fourier-Transform accounting in the fully adaptive setting.
+We characterize this failure, establishing necessary and sufficient conditions for the natural filter's validity.
+Furthermore, we prove a fully adaptive central limit theorem for $f$-DP, establishing Gaussian convergence of cumulative privacy losses under full adaptivity.
+As a demonstration, we construct a closed-form approximate GDP filter for subsampled Gaussian mechanisms that provably outperforms RDP-based accounting in asymptotic regimes ($q\ll 1$ and $q\approx 1$) without tracking the full trade-off function, demonstrating that the slack in RDP is not intrinsic to adaptive composition---though CLT-based approximations are known to be optimistic at realistic subsampling rates, a limitation that remains an open challenge.